Home

 Hawkers in the streets of Rome

 Vasi shows several examples of petty trade in the streets of Rome.
 In a way Rome still retains a very fragmented distribution chain.
-There are no large department stores and only a very few shops belong to a commercial chain.
+There are no large department stores and not many shops belong to a commercial chain.
 From time to time an old shop is forced out of business by an increase of its rent, a loss which is mourned by the whole community.
 There is a burden for the customer because this distribution system does not squeeze the costs, but there is an advantage for the citizen who enjoys a wider variety of shops.
+See a page on some historical shops of Rome.

-See also Leisure in XVIIIth century Rome, Traffic in XVIIIth century Rome and Historical Shops of Rome.
+See also Traffic in XVIIIth century Rome and Leisure in XVIIIth century Rome.